-Peak Design are the undisputed kings of Kickstarter campaigns, having raised over $15million launching new products in the past few years.
+Peak Design are the undisputed kings of Kickstarter campaigns, having raised over $20million launching new products in the past few years.
 Initially they were known for their Camera Capture Clip, but the company quickly expanded their lineup with a series of camera straps before branching out further into camera bags of all shapes and sizes.
-This year the expansion continues as they launch the Peak Design Travel Line, which kicks things off with the 45L Travel Backpack and a series of travel and tech-friendly accessories.
+Now the expansion continues with the launch the Peak Design Travel Line, which kicks things off with the 45L Travel Backpack and a series of travel and tech-friendly accessories.

 I was lucky enough to be sent a pre-production sample of the 45L Travel Backpack to test out, along with a pile of the new Travel Line accessories.
 In this review we will take a deep dive into everything these new products have to offer, as well as contemplating this bag’s functionality from both the perspective of a photographer, and a traveller.
 Even though these two things often go hand-in-hand, there hasn’t ever been a photography company that has really tried to make a product to perfectly suit the needs of both.

 Whilst the new Travel Line is clearly aimed at a broader market than their usual photography accessories, Peak Design haven’t forgotten their roots and existing, loyal customer base.
 Using a series of three different sized Camera Cubes, the 45L Travel Backpack can be configured purely as a photography pack, or one that splits carrying capacity between cameras and other travel gear.

 Uniquely amongst any camera bag that I’ve ever come across, it also allows access to the bag’s central compartment from zippered openings on either side of the bag, as well as both the front and back panel of the bag.
 On top of this it’ll hold a 15” laptop, adjust capacity from 30-45L, keep thieves at bay with unique security features and organize your smaller items in more than 10 additional pockets.